fhollenbach/RCrashcourse/CourseNotes.md

 download the latest version of RStudio [here](https://www.rstudio.com/products/rstudio/download/#download).
 Once you have downloaded RStudio, follow the instructions and install the program.
+If you are on Mac, make sure you open RStudio from the Applications folder and delete the file in your “Download” folder.
+You do not want to open the program from the Downloads folder.

 If you have a lot of trouble installing R and RStudio on your machine, you can also use RStudio inside your web brower in the cloud.
 You can sign up for a free account here: <https://rstudio.cloud/>.
 Note, however, that the free version of RStudio Cloud limits you to 25 hours of use per month and requires you to be connected to the internet.
-In general, I would still encourage you to install the programs on your machine.
+In general, I would encourage you to install the programs on your machine.

 Once you have installed both programs, open up RStudio.
 You should see something like this: